-8. Partner with other Facebook pages in your niche.
+9. Partner with other Facebook pages in your niche

-This helped me to increase the number of likes on my Nutrition Secrets Facebook page.
+This helped me to increase the number of likes on the Nutrition Secrets Facebook Page.
 Any business owner will appreciate the simplicity of this media marketing strategy.

 Similarly, have a look at the Facebook pages of media websites like Huffington Post and Elite Daily.
 They both have over 20 million Facebook fans and a similar audience (for certain types of content that they publish).

 They share each other’s blog posts on Facebook regularly.
-This does boost post views for both parties while providing good content they didn’t need to create.
+This boosts post views for both parties while providing good content they didn’t need to create.
 This is simply smart media marketing.

-Here is a recent Huffington Post blog post shared by Elite Daily’s Facebook page.
+Here is an example of a Huffington Post blog post shared by Elite Daily’s Facebook page.